Skip to main content

 Our Speech-Language Pathologists conduct comprehensive evaluations and provide appropriate and dynamic service delivery methods.
 Treatment plans are individually tailored to reflect an understanding of clients’ ages and specific functional needs.

-Speech-Language Pathologists collaborate and communicate effectively with all staff and team members including, Occupational Therapists, behavioral team members, and outside professionals, to consistently serve the needs of the individual relating to treatment plans.
+Speech-Language Pathologists collaborate and communicate effectively with all staff and team members including, Occupational Therapists, Behavior Analysts, and outside professionals, to consistently serve the needs of the individual relating to treatment plans.
 Collaboration occurs with families and caregivers in order to provide opportunities for them to be involved in and carry over the individual’s Speech‐Language Pathology services.

 *Please note that services vary by location.